-The 7 golden rules for effective logo design
+The 7 Killer Tips for effective Logo Design

 A practical guide for business owners and identity designers.